ivan-tat/retroplayer/docs/QEMU.md

 ## 2.3.
 Compile on the host

-In the project's folder on the host type `make` to compile what is possible on the host.
+In the project's folder on the host type `make all` to compile what is possible on the host.

 ## 2.4.
 [Client] Compile in SSH session